 The Technical Coordinating Committee (TCC) is comprised of a diverse group of transportation professionals, advises the Executive Board members on all aspects of the planning process.
 The Planning Director of the Clarksville/Montgomery County Regional Planning Commission serves as the chairman of the TCC.
-The TCC includes engineers, transportation and land use planners, federal, state and local agencies, as well as representatives from the transit, air, bicycle/ pedestrian, and rail industries.
+The TCC includes engineers, transportation and land use planners, federal, state and local agencies, as well as representatives from the transit, air, bicycle/pedestrian, and rail industries.
 The TCC members are responsible for the daily administration of all transportation activities within the MPO's planning area.
 Member agencies of the TCC include:

-Clarksville Street Department KY Division for Air Quality
+Clarksville Street Department

-Clarksville Transit System City of Oak Grove, KY
+Clarksville Transit System

-Tennessee Department of Transportation Christian Co., KY
+Tennessee Department of Transportation

-Federal Highway Administration Hopkinsville-Christian Co Planning Commission
+Federal Highway Administration

-Clarksville-Montgomery Co RPC Montgomery County Engineer
+Clarksville-Montgomery Co RPC